Transocean (RIG) Q3 2017 Results - Earnings Call Transcript

 Roddie Mackenzie - Transocean Ltd.

 So, Greg, I'll take that one.
-Yes, so we do have several opportunities for the rig and it's possible that she would leave Brazil but it's also possible she would stay there.
-So you're probably aware there are several tenders in Brazil but there's also ones elsewhere.
+Yes, so we do have several opportunities for the rig, and it's possible that she would leave Brazil but it's also possible she would stay there.
+So you're probably aware there are several tenders in Brazil, but there's also ones elsewhere.
 So we're cautiously optimistic that we'll be placing the KG1 in 2018.

 Gregory Lewis - Credit Suisse Securities (USA) LLC